pre-srfi/emacs/README.md

 (it calls them _coding systems_), convert between different newline encodings, and also deal with raw binary data.

-## String library
+## Review of the Emacs Lisp string library

 Emacs Lisp uses `concat` to concatenate strings.
-Scheme already has `string-append` for this purpose.
+RnRS `string-append` is equivalent, except that `concat` takes character objects in addition to strings.

+Emacs Lisp `substring` is identical to RnRS.

+Emacs Lisp `string-join` is a compatible subset of SRFI 13.

+Emacs Lisp `string-trim-right` is roughly equivalent to SRFI 13.

+Emacs Lisp `string-trim-left` and `string-trim` are roughly equivalent to SRFI 13 `string-trim` and `string-trim-both`.

+Emacs Lisp `string-prefix-p` combines SRFI 13 `string-prefix?` and `string-prefix-ci?`.

+Emacs Lisp `string-suffix-p` combines SRFI 13 `string-suffix?` and `string-suffix-ci?`.

+Emacs Lisp `string-remove-prefix` and `string-remove-suffix` can be synthesized easily from SRFI 13 procedures.

+Emacs Lisp `string-empty-p` is equivalent to SRFI 13 `string-null?`.

+Emacs Lisp `string-blank-p` is equivalent to SRFI 13 `(string-every char-whitespace? s)`.

+Emacs Lisp `number-to-string` is equivalent to RnRS `number->string`.

+Emacs Lisp `string-to-list` and `string-to-vector` are equivalent to RnRS `string->list` and `string->vector`.

+Emacs Lisp `replace-regexp-in-string` is roughly equivalent to SRFI 115 `regexp-replace-all`.

 Emacs Lisp has a `format` that uses C-style `%` directives.
 Many SRFIs and Scheme libraries provide formatting so this one does not.

-Emacs Lisp `substring` is identical to Scheme.

-Emacs Lisp `string-join` is a compatible subset of SRFI 13.

-Emacs Lisp `string-trim` and `string-trim-left` and `string-trim-right`.

-Emacs Lisp `string-remove-prefix` and `string-remove-suffix`.

-Emacs Lisp `string-blank-p`. `string-empty-p` is equivalent to `string-null` in SRFI 13.

-`number-to-string` is `number->string` in Scheme.

-`string-to-list` and `string-to-vector`

-`replace-regexp-in-string` has an equivalent in SRFI 115

 # Specification